ApoloDesolado/easy_password/README.md

 # Easy Password
-## Script to generate a secure and rememorable password.
+## Script to generate a secure and rememorable passwords.

 When it comes to create a password for some of our accounts, it becomes harder to remember a password as we increase its entropy.